Updated 15 Jan 2021, 1200h

-1. What should I do if I want to attend Sunday Worship Services?
+1. What should I do if I want to attend the Worship Services?

-As the service is limited to 100 people, you will need to register online beforehand (http://gracebaptistchurch.sg/service-registration).
+As each service is limited to 244 people, you will need to register online beforehand (http://gracebaptistchurch.sg/service-registration).
 Online registration opens at noon every Sunday.
-Places will be allocated to the first 100 registrants.
+Places for each service will be allocated to the first 244 registrants.
+Registration is not required for children under 3 years old and for children attending Children's classes when it resumes onsite from 31 Jan 2021.

-- SafeEntry (via TraceTogether app or token effective 15 Nov) and temperature taking.
+- SafeEntry via TraceTogether app or token and temperature taking.
 Face masks must be worn at all times.

 - Worshippers will be seated in groups of 50, with barriers to remind us to remain separate, and there will be designated entrances and exits to keep us from mingling across groups.

-- Within each group of 50, worshippers are to only occupy marked-out seats to maintain a safe distance of at least 1 metre between individuals (not including members of your household) at all times before, during and after the service.
+- Within each group of 50, worshippers are to only occupy marked-out seats to maintain safe distancing.

 2. Will the Lord's Supper be served every Sunday?

-Yes, the Lord's Supper will be conducted every Sunday after the service.
+We will resume our practice of serving the Lord's Supper on every first Saturday/Sunday of the month instead of every Sunday, and it will be served during service and not after service.
 The Lord's Supper elements are factory-sealed and individually-packed.

 3. Will there be multiple services?

+Yes, we will have an additional service on Saturday 5pm in addition to the regular Sunday 9am service.
 We hope to regather as many of us as possible, as we believe the Scriptures urge us to do so for our spiritual good (1 Jn 4:12-13, Matt 18:20, Heb 10:24-25).
-However, we will begin with just one service first, and take a cautious approach towards having multiple services.
-As more members get used to returning, Lord willing, we will have more services.
+If both services are constantly oversubscribed, we will consider opening up more services.

 4. Will we continue to livestream the service?

-Yes, you can still watch our services online on our YouTube channel.
+Yes, you can still watch our services online on our YouTube channel but we encourage you to join us in person.

 5. Can ministry activities now be conducted in church?